 Segway, Inc. claims a number of companies are breaching its patents, and has asked for powerful remedies to be enforced to protect these valuable intellectual assets.
 The latest complaints are levelled at Inventist (a company that is already subject to a claim filed last year), along with the makers of many of the best-known brands of hoverboards – including scooter giant Razor, PhunkeeDuck, Segaway and Swagway.
 Swagway is the manufacturer of about half of the 500,000 hoverboards recalled in USA last month because they constituted a fire hazard and presented a fall hazard to riders.
 The company was also hit with a copyright claim by Segway, Inc. in January 2016 (perhaps this explainx why they appear to be part way through an attempt to transition their name to SwagTron).

-UPDATED: this article was originally published on 1 August 2016 and was updated with additional information on 15 December 2016
+UPDATED: this article was originally published on 1 August 2016, and was updated with additional information on 15 December 2016 and again on 22 February 2017

 We’ve been asked about the differences between the Ninebot by Segway miniPRO and the similar-looking (but actually quite different) Xiaomi/Ninebot ‘mini’ model that is sold in China.